 The layout requirements established in this bulletin are based on measurements of a consisting standard bicycle (2 feet by 6 feet).
 When designing a bicycle parking space, especially Class One spaces, project sponsors are encouraged to consider other types of bicycles, as well as bicycles with trailers or child seats.
 These types of bicycles are especially important for projects that include 2-3 bedroom units.
 The Table below provides the dimensions for different types of bicycles.
-Larger clearances are recommended to accommodate parking of bicycles that are longer and/or wider than a typical bicycle.
+Larger clearances are recommended to accomodate parking of bicycles that are longer and/or wider than a typical bicycle.

 DIMENSIONS (FEET)

 BICYCLE TYPE Length Height Width

-Standard Bicycle A 6 4 2
+Standard Bicycle S-D 6 4 2

-Child Bicycle Ø O 5 2-3 2
+Child Bicycle ato 5 2-3 2

-Tandem Bicycle JE 10 9 4 2
+Tandem Bicycle 0440 9 4 2

-Cargo Bicycle 8 4 3
+Cargo Bicycle della 8 4 3

-Bicycle+Trailer Bike & A 10 4 2
+Bicycle+Trailer Bike at the 10 4 2

-Bicycle + Child Trailer 200 10 4 3
+Bicycle + Child Trailer 2070 10 4 3

-Bicycle and Child Seat 6 5 2
+Bicycle and Child Seat Store Star 6 5 2

-Recumbent Bicycle 0 7 4 3
+Recumbent Bicycle 0000 7 4 3